 What makes a Buddhist a Zen Buddhist?

 The Lord Buddha is ninth reincarnation of Lord Vishnu.
 Buddhism is one of the world’s largest religions and originated 2,500 years ago in India.
 Buddhists believe that the human life is one of suffering, and that meditation, spiritual and physical labor, and good behavior are the ways to achieve Enlightenment, or Nirvana.
 Zen is a Mahayana tradition that emphasizes simplicity, zazen meditation, nonduality, and nonconceptual understanding.
 Zen is the Japanese name for a Buddhist tradition practiced by millions of people across the world.
 Historically, Zen practice originated in China, Korea, Japan, and Vietnam, and later came to in the West.
 Zen takes many forms, as each culture that embraced it did so with their own emphases and tastes.
-Traditionally speaking, “Zen” is not an adjective (as in, They were totally Zen.
+Traditionally speaking, “Zen” is not an adjective as in, they were totally Zen.

 Zen is a Japanese transliteration of the Chinese word Chan, which is itself a transliteration of dhyana, the word for concentration or meditation in the ancient Indian language Sanskrit.
 (Zen is Seon or Son in Korean and Thien in Vietnamese.)
 When Buddhism came to China from India some 2,000 years ago, it encountered Daoism and Confucianism, absorbing some elements of both while rejecting others.
 Chan is the tradition that emerged.
 In this context, Chan refers to the quality of mind cultivated through sitting meditation, known as zazen in Japanese, which many Zen Buddhists consider to be the tradition’s most important practice.
 Zen is as diverse as its practitioners, but common features include an emphasis on simplicity and the teachings of nonduality and nonconceptual understanding.